 Which is More Expensive: Engineered Hardwood or Laminate?
 Definitely Engineered Hardwood.

-Pricing is where laminate holds its greatest edge vs. engineered hardwood.
-Wood flooring costs can be rather significant.
+Pricing is where laminate holds its greatest edge vs. engineered wood flooring.
+Genuine wood flooring costs can be rather significant.
 If you’re looking for the less expensive route, laminate is the way to go.
 It’s notably less pricey than engineered hardwood.

 You’ll notice the largest difference when you compare prices on high-end products.
 The best engineered hardwood flooring can range all the way up to $13/sq. ft. or more.
 Laminate, on the other hand, averages around $5/sq. ft.